 In response to COVID-19, Indiana Repertory Theatre (IRT) made the extremely difficult decision to cancel the remainder of its 2019-2020 season.
 One of the plays that was cancelled in the last stages of rehearsal was The Paper Dreams of Harry Chin, which was part of IRT’s Inclusion Series that celebrates diverse storytelling.

-We are partnering with our friends at IRT to find a new way to share this story with you.
-Playwright Jessica Huang has given us special permission to share the script with a small group of participants.
+We partnered with our friends at IRT to find a new way to share this story.
+Playwright Jessica Huang gave us special permission to share the script with a small group of participants.

 April 24, 9:00 – 10:00 a.m.